apache/trafficserver/doc/developer-guide/introduction/header-file-structure.en.rst

    data structures either directly or operationally.
 This is linked in to the ``traffic_server`` binary therefore has no explicit linkage when used in the core.

-"api"
-   Plugin API internal header files.
-These are header files for the internal ``tsapicore`` library (see below).
-Theses can only be used inside |TS| itself.

 New Plugin API layout
 =====================

 Previously, all plugin interfaces were built into the main |TS| binary.
 In an effort to enhance modularity and enable compile-time checks, these interfaces have been moved to ``src/api``.
 They are now isolated into a separate shared library ``tsapi.so``.

-In addition, a new static library ``tsapicore.a`` has been created, which contains code used by both the core and the plugins (via the plugin APIs), and is linked into the |TS| binary to keep functionalities consistent.
+In addition, a new static library ``tsutil.a`` has been created, which contains code used by both the core and the plugins (via the plugin APIs), and is linked into the |TS| binary to keep functionalities consistent.

-Note that ``tsapi.so`` depends on ``tsapicore.a`` and other static libraries in the core. ``tsapi.so`` is not statically linked against these dependencies during its creation, but relies on them being linked into |TS|.
+Note that ``tsapi.so`` depends on ``tsutil.a`` and other static libraries in the core. ``tsapi.so`` is not statically linked against these dependencies during its creation, but relies on them being linked into |TS|.
 To verify these dependencies, a compile-time sanity check links ``tsapi.so`` with the main